jamespohalloran/beyondTheBridge/content/_index.md

 img = "/uploads/dog.jpeg"
 name = "Stephanie Dawson"
 [[blocks.partners]]
 bio = "#### **Education** <br/>\n\n* **D.K.A.T.I.** from the Kutenai Art Therapy Institute (KATI).
-KATI is an accredited institute in Nelson, British Columbia and is recognized by both the BC Art Therapy Association and the Canadian Art Therapy Association (CATA).<br/> As part of the requirements for graduating, I completed 700 hours of clinical work, two years of theoretical course work, two years of personal therapy, and wrote a thesis entitled, \"It Takes a Village: The Value of Co-Creation in School-Based Art Therapy.\" <br/> \n* **B.A.** from the University of Prince Edward Island (UPEI).
+KATI is an accredited institute in Nelson, British Columbia and is recognized by both the BC Art Therapy Association and the Canadian Art Therapy Association (CATA).<br/> As part of the requirements for graduating, I completed 700 hours of clinical work, two years of theoretical course work, two years of personal therapy, and wrote a thesis entitled, \"It Takes a Village: The Value of Co-Creation in School-Based Art Therapy.\" <br/> <br/>\n* **B.A.** from the University of Prince Edward Island (UPEI).
 I graduated with a Major in English Literature, a Minor in History, and completed the mandatory coursesPsychology 101, 102, and Developmental Psychology" img = "/uploads/dog.jpeg" name = "Katie Murray"
 [[blocks]]